evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 ## Performance

 The HiPhi X 6 Seater has a maximum power of 433KW (589hp).
 The total torque is 820nm.
-The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,9 seconds.

 ## Battery, range, and charging